What is FTP or SFTP?

 Step 4.
 Upload to Google Drive via FTP

 After you have finished Google Drive and FTP integration, you can start to upload to Google Drive via FTP.

 Method 1: right-clicking for "Copy" or "Copy to" option

 Method 2: hiring Transfer or Backup Service under "Transfer" tab

 This is a better way for transferring huge numbers of folders or the whole storage from FTP to Google Drive.
 When you set time and other options, the task can be committed even power off.

 Besides "Cloud Transfer" feature, MultCloud also has "Cloud Sync" function.
 You can enjoy eight sync ways to sync FTP to Google Drive.

 Following above steps, you can upload files to google drive via FTP within just four steps.
-Besides "Cloud Transfer" feature, MultCloud also has "Cloud Explorer" and "Cloud Sync".
-For "Cloud Explorer", you can use the "Copy", "Cut", "Rename", etc operations like you are doing the operations through "Windows Explorer" so it can help you manage clouds together.
+Besides "Cloud Transfer" feature, MultCloud also has explorer-type function and "Cloud Sync".
+For the explorer-type function, you can use the "Copy", "Cut", "Rename", etc operations like you are doing the operations through "Windows Explorer" so it can help you manage clouds together.
 For example, it can help you manage multiple OneDrive Accounts on Windows 10 from one platform.
 For "Cloud Sync", it can create sync relationships between cloud services.
 With the help of it, it can help you sync photos between OneDrive and Google Photos.